Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Going on a naturist holiday doesn't necessarily mean you can pack light.
 In the evening or on cooler days, almost everyone gets dressed.
 What's more, outside the walls of your naturist campsite or village, clothes are back in fashion!

 If there's one thing you shouldn't forget, it's a sarong.
-This will allow you to sit comfortably, cover up if it gets chilly, tie it to your bike seat and cover up when passing through an area where clothes may be worn (during nude walks, near the campsite entrance), etc.
+This will allow you to sit comfortably, cover up if it gets chilly, cover your bike seat and cover up when passing through an area where clothes may be worn (during nude walks, near the campsite entrance), etc.

 Extra items to pack: